Michel Bissonnet

-Michel Bissonnet, MNA (born March 28, 1942) is a Canadian politician who served as Liberal member and President (House Speaker) of the National Assembly of Quebec.
+Michel Bissonnet (born March 28, 1942) is a Canadian politician who served as Liberal member of the National Assembly as well as President (Speaker) of the National Assembly of Quebec.
+He also served as the mayor and city councillor of Saint-Leonard a borough of Montreal.

 Background

-Bissonnet obtained a license in law at Université de Montréal in 1976 and was admitted to the Barreau du Québec the following year.
+Bissonnet obtained a licence in law at Université de Montréal in 1976 and was admitted to the Barreau du Québec the following year.
 Prior to his years as a lawyer, he worked for the City of Montreal for 17 years in various positions including archivist and assistant office manager.

 NDP candidate

 Bissonnet was formerly involved in the federal New Democratic Party and its Quebec wing, the defunct Nouveau Parti démocratique du Québec.
 He was a candidate in the 1967 federal by-election for that party in the district of Papineau.
-He finished third with 15% of the vote.
+He finished third with 15 per cent of the vote.
 Liberal candidate André Ouellet was elected.

 City politics

 He ran as an Action Laval candidate for the city council of Laval in 1969 and served as mayor for the city of Saint-Léonard from 1978 to 1981.